-Mellow rides departing from the Y (Connie Link, Normal) at 5:45P.
-Like the Show & Go, we can decide as a group on a destination and social ending for the ride.
-Tuesday Mellow Rides will likely stay mostly in or near BloNo as we meander the trails, neighborhoods, and bike lanes in search of ice cream and other interesting sites.
+Like the Show & Go, we can decide as a group the destination for the ride.
+The rides will mostly stay in or near BloNo as we meander the trails, neighborhoods, and bike lanes in search of ice cream and other interesting sites.
 Ride length of 10-12 miles or about an hour of ride time.
 Ride details and meet up locations in weekly members’ email.

 Full Moon and Night Rides (April – October)

 Full moon rides, or near full moon rides to accommodate the weather, are held throughout the cycling season.
-Dates, time, and location are posted on the website ride calendar and also listed in the weekly email newsletter.
-The first 2019 near full moon ride will be on Tuesday April 16th starting from Rosa Parks at 7:15pm.
+Dates, time, and location vary.
+Details are posted on the website ride calendar and also listed in the weekly email newsletter.

-Night rides, often weekly in the warm weather, are announced in the weekly member emails.
+Night rides are announced in the weekly member emails.